firavoyage/blogging/idioms.md

 I could be wrong.
 ...
-I taught he was being real for the first part of the comment until he said, "tonight" lmao
+I taught he was being real for the first part of the comment until he said, "tonight" lmao ...
+"You'll end up building your own shitty JS framework, and the last thing the world needs is another JS framework." -This is literally GOLD and I can't stop laughing.
+...
+My mind is blown on how someone actually decided to compare these tools in the shortest amount of time while showing all the important things along the way.
+Extremely well done and many thanks!
+...
+This was the best video on JS frameworks I've ever seen.

 why pyscript
 python有一个许多人都忽略的好处